 This class will be held at Big Oak Canyon (Silverado Canyon, Orange County), directions will be emailed upon registration.

 Masks are required.
-Social distancing protocol will be followed.
+Social distancing protocols will be followed.

-With the intention to open more opportunities for leaders of the future from all backgrounds to come together and learn from each other in peace, Earthroots Field School will always have scholarship space in its programs for people of color.
+With the intention to open more opportunities for leaders of the future from all backgrounds to come together and learn from each other in peace, Earthroots Field School will always have scholarship space in its programs for people of color and those in need.

-We’re offering two full BIPOC Scholarships to people of color for this session of Family Day in Nature- Bird Language in addition to our Partial Scholarships for those in need.
+We’re offering two full BIPOC Scholarships for this program, in addition to our Needs-Based Scholarship.

-The deadline to apply for all scholarships is Wednesday, February 17th.
+The deadline to apply for all scholarships is 30 days prior to date of class.